anoopctkm/machine-learning/projects/capstone/report.md

 #### Step 1: content-based filtering

 This step involved developing a content-based filtering recommender that acts similarly to the benchmark model (by computing the mean of ratings), but in a more informed way.
-Specifically, rather than computing the mean of all a user's ratings, this approach first calcualtes the similarity of the new movie to each rated movie, and computes the mean based on ratings from the k-most similar rated movies.
+Specifically, rather than computing the mean of all of a user's ratings, this approach first calculates the similarity of the new movie to each rated movie, and computes the mean based on ratings from the k-most similar rated movies.
 This step involved

 - Finding a method that best captured "similarity" among movies
 - Given similarity scores, finding a value of `k` that provided the best predictions

 #### Step 2: collaborative filtering

 This step involves developing a collaborative-filtering recommender for movies already in the data base (which could be used by a hybrid recommender in step 3).
 This involved applying non-negative matrix factorisation (using stochastic gradient descent to handle missing values) to the full user-by-movie rating matrix.
-Tuning was required to determine the optimal number of latent dimensions that best estaimted ratings.
+Tuning was required to determine the optimal number of latent dimensions that best estimated ratings.

 #### Step 3: hybrid